Ice Storms and Email Etiquette: A Reminder

 So that got me thinking.

-As I state on all my websites, I respond promptly to all legit inquiries.
-Faster than most.
-So… if you are one of those folks who email me and don’t get a response, I would think that you might wonder why.
+As I state on all my websites, I respond promptly to all “legit” inquiries — faster than most, actually.
+So… if you are one of those folks who email me and don’t get a response, I would think that you might wonder if there is a reason why you don’t have a response.

 Where’s My Response!?